-According to recent studies, almost half of all American college students will abandon their Christian faith during their undergraduate years.
+According to research, almost half of all American college students will abandon their Christian faith during their undergraduate years.

 The reason why?

-It would seem to be far more than simple rebellion against an upbringing, or honest intellectual exploration.
+It seems to be far more than simple rebellion against an upbringing, or honest intellectual exploration.

-It would seem the school environment itself is the culprit.
+It seems that the school environment itself is the culprit.

 But that’s not what is happening.

-Little wonder that cultural observers from Christian perspectives, such as Charles Colson, offer the following concern: “With the ever-increasing number of college professors who use their classrooms to indoctrinate students, rather than educate them, the views expressed and the lack of viewpoint diversity is deeply disturbing.”
+Little wonder that cultural observers from Christian perspectives, such as Charles Colson, offered the following concern: “With the ever-increasing number of college professors who use their classrooms to indoctrinate students rather than educate them, the views expressed and the lack of viewpoint diversity is deeply disturbing.”

 I will never forget my daughter calling me, immediately after emerging from her first class, almost in tears over the statements made by the professor about her faith.
 Even with a firm worldview, coupled with years of reading and instruction that enabled her to know how spurious the professor’s claims were, she was emotionally shaken that her most deeply held values and convictions had been defamed and assaulted so vigorously.
 Even more, her heart was breaking over the 300 other students in the class who sat passively, taking notes, accepting the professor’s statements uncritically as fact.